 Whether the results qualify as a comprehensive portrayal is best debated by opera historians, but what is clear is that Maria by Callas provides an excellent introduction to Callas's artistry.
 The director, Tom Volf, allows several arias to play in full, so that it's possible to hear the astonishing sustained quality of her voice and to see, in performances of Bizet and Bellini, among others, what we are repeatedly told - that she was also a good actress.

-The documentary runs, chronologically, through career highlights, including a ridiculed 1958 performance of Norma that was

-"To me singing is not an act of pride, but rather an attempt to reach those heavens where all is perfect harmony."
+The documentary runs, chronologically, through career highlights, including a ridiculed 1958 performance of Norma that was an attempt to reach those heavens where all is perfect harmony."

 - Maria Callas

 Director/Screenplay: Tom Volf